-The App Builds a Home planning committee is hoping to start building in the summer of 2019 and have the construction pick up in the fall semester when the majority of students return back to school.
-The build is projected to last until spring 2020.
+The App Builds a Home planning committee is hoping to start building in the summer of 2019 and have the construction pick up in the fall.

 "I am personally an action type of person, so I attended the interest meeting and got really excited about the project," senior Megan Laws said.